Marketing Cloud, Trailhead...

 Without looking at the functionality that your current solution or anything else on the market provides, list the most critical capabilities you need following an integration.
 Then do your research to see what fits the bill when it comes to features and services.
 Don’t get sucked in by vendors and products advertising dazzling, cutting-edge capabilities that you won’t use.
 At the same time, make sure you look a few years into the future and try to forecast how your needs may change.
 Will you need more seats?
 More flexibility in who has a login?
 Automatic and free upgrades?
 Make sure the solution you choose has the built-in elasticity to handle your evolution.

 How will you stay compliant and secure?

 Watch out for security and data protection regulations.
-HIPAA, PCI, SOX, and GDPR aren’t acronyms any organization should take lightly.
+HIPAA, PCI, SOX, and GDPR aren’t acronyms any organisation should take lightly.
 Even if you’re in a rare sector that isn’t heavily regulated, it’s a very good idea to bet on stringent data privacy mandates coming your way soon.
 You need defined audit trails, user security, and crystal-clear maps of where your customers’ data is residing.
 You should be able to find a compliance rating for most commercially available CRM platforms, so make sure you do your research.
-And it’s critical your contract specifically states that your organization owns and has on-demand access to your data.
+And it’s critical your contract specifically states that your organisation owns and has on-demand access to your data.
 It’s not uncommon for some vendors to hold your information hostage if you ever want to move to another provider.

 What is your integration budget?